 Costa Rica is the perfect country to visit if you are a nature lover.
 You can travel alone or with your family and you won’t be disappointed.
-Rent a car and discover this wonderful place.
-Here are the best places to go in Costa Rica:
+Renting a car in costa rica is the best solution if you want to enjoy the wildlife and the environment around

 Best Places to Go in Costa Rica

 If you have sparee time, San José is home to dense culture and history, bustling nightlife and friendly locals.
 There are plenty of museums, art galleries, parks and dining options for visitors to choose form.
 San José is a starting point to go visit the rest of the country.
 Enjoy the experience and visit the city.

 Since 1968, after more than 500 years of inactivity, the Arenal volcano began to expel lava and ashes to the great surprise of the « ticos ».
 It is considered one of the most active volcanoes in Costa Rica.